MatKanda/PPDS/README.md

-# PPDS
+# ADT Lightswitch
-This repository is used for assignments for the school subject PPDS in the school year 2021/2022.
-Weekly assignments will be separated into the single branches named by week of the course.
+This branch is used for third week assignments where
+I am working with ADT Lightswitch, Producer-Consumer and Reader-Writer solutions.

 **License: MIT\
 Author: Matúš Kanda\